 - Before moving sprayer, make sure there are no obstacles or persons in the path of travel. - Never operate a machine in the same field as walking personnel. - Always drive at a reasonable field speed. - Never operate sprayer on roadway with any solution in the tank.
 Additional weight caused from partially full or full solution tanks may cause erratic or increased stopping distance. - Never operate the sprayer at transport speeds with a full tank.
-The wheel motors and planetary gear hubs are not rated to with stand high speeds under full loads and may over heat or blow out. - Make sure SMV and SIS emblem is in place and visible from rear when traveling on public roadways. - Pull over to the side of the road before stopping. - Always come to a complete stop before reversing directions. - Keep a fire extinguisher close at all times. - Keep ALL shields in place. - Keep clear of all moving parts and keep others away when operating. - Do not wear loose fitting clothing that may be blown or drawn into moving parts. - Do not activate parking brake while machine is in motion. - Stop slowly to avoid "nose diving". - Reduce speed for icy, wet, graveled or soft roadway surfaces.▲ - Use flashers/hazard warning lights, day or night, unless prohibited by law. - Keep away from overhead power lines.
-Serious injury or death to you or others may result should the machine contact electrical wires. - Never fold/unfold boom extension when main boom is in cradle. - Never operate sprayer with one boom out of cradle and the other boom in cradle. - Do not adjust factory engine RPM settings. - Operate engine at two pumps to assure proper charge pressure for brakes to work properly. - Never use starting fluid to assist engine start up. - If equipped with ground speed sensing radar or light sensing depth units, do NOT look directly into radar beam.
-It emits a very low intensity microwave signal which may cause possible eye damage. - ▲ Operators with machines equipped with All Wheel Steer pay special attention!
+The wheel motors and planetary gear hubs are not rated to with stand high speeds under full loads and may over heat or blow out. - Make sure SMV and SIS emblem is in place and visible from rear when traveling on public roadways. - Pull over to the side of the road before stopping. - Always come to a complete stop before reversing directions. - Keep a fire extinguisher close at all times. - Keep ALL shields in place. - Keep clear of all moving parts and keep others away when operating. - Do not wear loose fitting clothing that may be blown or drawn into moving parts. - Do not activate parking brake while machine is in motion. - Stop slowly to avoid "nose diving". - Reduce speed for icy, wet, graveled or soft roadway surfaces. - Use flashers/hazard warning lights, day or night, unless prohibited by law. - Keep away from overhead power lines.
+Serious injury or death to you or others may result should the machine contact electrical wires. - Never fold/unfold boom extension when main boom is in cradle. - Never operate sprayer with one boom out of cradle and the other boom in cradle. - Do not adjust factory engine RPM settings. - Never use starting fluid to assist engine start up. - If equipped with ground speed sensing radar or light sensing depth units, do NOT look directly into radar beam.
+It emits a very low intensity microwave signal which may cause possible eye damage.